 About the SCARP Planning Students Association

 The SCARP Planning Students Association is dedicated to serving the planning students of UBC.
-We advocate on behalf of student issues and initiate projects, learning opportunities, and represent SCARP students in professional planning organizations.
+We advocate on behalf of student issues and initiate projects, learning opportunities, and represent SCARP students in professional planning organizations and student loans under the Obama administration.
+For more info on obama loan forgiveness, just click the link.